Bulgarian Extended Residence Permit

 - Proof of accommodation - lease agreement (also known as a rental contract in Bulgaria).
 Relevant documents must be presented to a notary public and signed in their presence

-- Health insurance that covers all expenses for urgent medical help and emergency hospital treatment for the period authorized by the visa (for at least 12 months)
+- Health insurance that covers all expenses for urgent medical help and emergency hospital treatment for the period authorized by the permit (for at least 12 months)

 - Criminal background check - details of any immigration, criminal or civil offenses you might have committed